loeeeee/immich-in-lxc/README.md

 Also, there is no need for a privileged container (which is not recommended in almost all scenarios), if one does not plan to mount a file system, e.g., NFS, SMB, etc., directly inside the LXC container.

 This tutorial is tested on `Ubuntu 24.04 LTS` and `Debian 12` LXCs.
 Things will differ slightly in different distributions, though.
 Additionally, if one wants to have HW-accelerated ML, it is not recommend to use older release of `Ubuntu`, as it has older version of dependency in its repository, introducing additional complexity, like package pinning.

-## Mount host volume to LXC container (Optional)

-This part of the guide is about mounting a directory from the host to a unprivileged container.
-The directory can be a SMB or a NFS share that is already mounted on the host, or any other local directory.

-Follow the guide at [another repository](https://github.com/loeeeee/loe-handbook-of-gpu-in-lxc/blob/main/src/mount-host-volume.md) of mine.

-And, that is it, EZ, right?

 ## Hardware-accelerated machine learning